manasthakur/learn-vim/modules/module6.md

 That's all from my side, folks!
 This is the end to the six-part tutorial on Vim.
 I truly enjoyed writing it.
-I have been getting many mails that praise the tutorial, appreciate my sticking to the announced schedule, and suggest improvements.
+I have been getting many mails that praise the tutorial, appreciate the schedule, and suggest improvements.
 I am thankful to all of them and to my readers.
 Stay in touch and ... __Keep Vimming__.